Skip to navigation Skip to content

 Life certificates + Read more ...

-Latvia does not have specific forms for proof of life.
+Latvia does not have a specific life certificate.

 Latvian pension recipients who live outside Latvia must submit a ‘freely written request’ for example, a letter, for continued payment of their Latvian pension to the Latvian pension authority each year between 1 October and 15 December.